 Reference - https://scoutapm.com/blog/memory-bloat , https://scoutapm.com/blog/manage-ruby-memory-usage, https://www.mikeperham.com/2018/04/25/taming-rails-memory-bloat/, https://freelancing-gods.com/2017/07/27/an-introduction-to-frozen-string-literals.html, https://freelancing-gods.com/2017/07/27/friendly-frozen-string-literals.html

-Errors happening in application. we can also integrate error tracking tools like rollbar, sentry into scout.
+Errors happening in the application. we can also integrate error tracking tools like rollbar, and sentry into scout.